-Strategic Theme Action Ref.
-How is the Action likely to impact on island communities?
-Comments and evidence relating to these groups with regards to the action ICIA Conduct research on the social, environmental and economic factors influencing network planning, for example pandemic recovery and climate change impacts.
-NPM.2 Minor positive Likely to provide positive benefits for how network planning is considered at an Islands perspective, however assessment criteria may need to be expanded to reflect differing processes undertaken in island communities at both an urban and rural scale.
-Continuously monitor and evaluate the impact of active travel infrastructure and embed learning in future investment decisions.
-NPM.3 Minor positive Would increase knowledge sharing of best practice when considering and developing future Active Travel facilities and infrastructure, however future investment decisions must be informed by a variety of case studies and consideration must be applied to include relevant references from infrastructure and facilities delivered across the Islands.
-Review how active travel/cycling schemes are appraised - broaden the benefits to include social, economic and equality benefits.
-NPM.4 Minor positive This option would support Active Travel appraisal for interventions were they have broadly low Value for Money (i.e. Benefit-to-Cost ratio) but have much wider health, equality and socio-economic benefits.
+Strategic Theme Action How is the Action likely to impact on island communities?
+Comments and evidence relating to these groups with regards to the action ICIA Work with other policy areas to introduce localised active travel networks as part of a larger package - eg local development plans - to create efficiencies Uncertain Further information on type and scale of measures that could feasibly be delivered for island communities would need to be provided to enable the potential impacts to be assessed.
+Support the travel demand management measures aligned with the national 20% car km reduction route map Minor Positive This target is noted to broadly apply to reducing the frequency of short-distance car trips, primarily within heavily urbanised areas and underlying issues that are sought to be addressed may not be fully representative at an island-community level.
+However, many short distance car trips are made in island communities which could be made on foot or by bicycle if people across the country were encouraged to question their travel choices.
+Review how active travel/cycling schemes are appraised - broaden the benefits to include social, economic and equality benefits Minor Positive This option would support Active Travel appraisal for interventions were they have broadly low Value for Money (i.e. Benefit-to-Cost ratio) but have much wider health, equality and socioeconomic benefits.
 This option would complement the recent Green Book Update by HM Treasury which emphasised the role and importance of the Strategic Fit of development proposals, moving away from solely focusing on the Value for Money criteria.
-Expand and where possible align monitoring and reporting of cycling levels at local, city, regional and national level and share learning NPM.5 Minor positive Option likely to improve data at local and regional level across Islands and their communities, consideration would need to be made to how monitoring and reporting can be expanded to gain a representative sample size of user groups and prevent process disproportionately collecting data solely in urban areas.
+Expand and where possible align monitoring and reporting of cycling levels at local, city, regional and national level and share learning Minor Positive Option likely to improve data at local and regional level across Islands and their communities, consideration would need to be made to how monitoring and reporting can be expanded to gain a representative sample size of user groups and prevent process disproportionately collecting data solely in urban areas.
+Monitoring Continuously monitor and evaluate the impact of active travel investment and embed learning in future investment decisions Minor Positive Would increase knowledge sharing of best practice when considering and developing future Active Travel facilities and infrastructure, however future investment decisions must be informed by a variety of case studies and consideration must be applied to include relevant references from infrastructure and facilities delivered across the Islands.
+Conduct research on the social, environmental and economic factors influencing network planning, for example pandemic Minor Positive Likely to provide positive benefits for how network planning is considered at an Islands perspective, however assessment criteria may need to be expanded to reflect differing processes undertaken in island communities at both an urban and rural scale.